EmoFlowView Articles

 Pick that word

 That's your answer.
 Not 'sad', not 'despair', but 'powerless'.
-The precise word is something you can actually work with – write it in a journal, share it, pick a technique.
-Sometimes you need 2-3 such words if there are several different feelings at once.
+The precise word is something you can actually work with - write it in a journal, share it with someone, or pick a technique to try.
+Sometimes you'll need 2-3 such words if there are genuinely several feelings at once; just don't pick five or six, or the picture washes out into 'everything is bad' again.

 What Each Emotion Is Telling You